DorianRudolph/sirula/README.md

 - Build: `cargo build --release`
   - Optionally, `strip` the binary to reduce size
 - Alternatively, install with `cargo install --path .`
+- There is also an unofficial [AUR package](https://aur.archlinux.org/packages/sirula-git/)

 ## Configuration